 Ready to get started?
 Download the PDF and start checking things off!

 Pro Tip: Download this free app from RentCheck that documents the move-in condition of your rental.
 It will help you make sure you get your security deposit back!

 The bedroom is a good place to begin since you probably have a bunch of these items on hand already.
 Whether you want to use your old duvet from freshman year or give your room a total makeover, this college apartment checklist has you covered.

 Depending on where you’re moving, particularly if your college or university owns the apartment, your new accommodation might come furnished with some of the items on our college apartment checklist.
-But, if you do need to furnish the room yourself, take a moment to think about some of the staple pieces of furniture that you’ll need or want in your room.
-These can include, but aren’t limited to, a bed frame, box spring, desk, bedside table, dresser, and even a comfy chair if you have space!
+But if you do need to furnish the rooms yourself, take a moment to think about some of the staple pieces of furniture that you’ll need or want in your room.

 2. Mattress and Bedding

 Your new bedroom may also come with a mattress (lucky you!).
-If not, this should be one of the first (if not the very first) items on your list.
-No stress — we’ve also got you covered when it comes to choosing the best mattress for your new place.
-Once you have your bed frame and mattress, you’re going to want a mattress topper, sheet set, pillows, and blankets (duvet, quilt, coverlet — your choice).
-It’s also a good idea to get a second set of linens to make laundry day a little easier.
-Finally, feel free to throw in a few decorative pillows or throw blankets to elevate your bedding game!
+If not, this should be one of the first items on your list.
+No stress – we’ve also got you covered when it comes to choosing the best mattress for your new place.
+Once you have your bed frame and mattress, you’re going to want some comfy bedding.

 Lighting is important!
 Consider adding a floor lamp or desk lamp to your checklist to help you brighten up your room or allow you to get in some late night reading or studying.
 For some inspiration, check out these energy-efficient light bulbs that are not only sustainable but give your room a soft, warm glow.